 Bazarul cu Amintiri – Târgul Valea Cascadelor

 Bazarul cu Amintiri – Targul Valea Cascadelor is a big flea market on the west end of Bucharest.
-The outdoor market has over 5,000 sqm and over 500 sellers selling all kinds of stuff.
+The outdoor market spans over 5,000 sqm and features more than 500 sellers offering a wide range of products.

 Many vendors sell vintage items like furniture and home decor.
 There are also secondhand clothing, jewellery and other fun retro trinkets.

-Another part of the market has many old electronics and all kinds of stuff you can find in a hardware store.
+Another part of the market is filled with old electronics and a wide range of items typically found in a hardware store.
 I even saw people rolling around a few car tires.

-A handful of stalls sell food and drinks if shopping and bargaining for a good price make you hungry.
+A handful of stalls sell food and drinks, so if shopping for bargains makes you hungry, you’re in luck.

 Târgul Vitan-Barzesti (Vitan Flea Market)